Long-Term Patterns for the Medically Lost

 - shifting from urgency to long‑horizon thinking

-This dimension doesn’t change biology directly, but many people find that it significantly improves resilience and decision-making.
+This dimension does not change biology directly, but many people find that it can support resilience and decision-making.

 - capacity (time, money, energy, physical capacity)